The website at www.rsc.org.uk (our website) is owned and operated by The Royal Shakespeare Company (the RSC or we).

-We will exchange tickets for RSC productions received at the Box Office at least 72 hours in advance of the performance for either seats at the same price, or a credit on account.
+We will exchange tickets for RSC productions received at the Box Office at least 72 hours in advance of the performance for either seats at the same price or an RSC Gift Voucher.
+The Gift Voucher can be used as part or full payment against future bookings made over the telephone, online or in person at the Box Office and is valid for 12 months from the date of issue.
 This service is offered free of charge to RSC Members, non-members will be charged £2.00 per ticket exchanged.
-Credit notes can not be used online, please call the Box Office for more information: 01789 403493.
+Unless a performance is cancelled, tickets cannot be refunded once a purchase has been made.

 You may ask the Box Office to resell tickets for RSC productions but we cannot guarantee a resale and we reserve the right to sell remaining tickets before returned tickets.
 This service is offered free of charge to RSC Members, non-members will be charged £2.00 per resold ticket.